Northe-afk/Northe-afk/README.md

 -->

- 📓 I'm in my first semester of university
+ 📓 I'm in my second semester of university